Is your home fit to live in?

-Landlords have responsibilities to make sure their properties are fit for human habitation.
+Landlords must make sure their properties are fit for people to live in.

 This could be because the poor conditions: